 I like to have mine set to 1/3 so that I can make small adjustments to the exposure.
 To adjust either aperture, shutter speed or ISO when I turn the dial, the setting changes by 1/3 stop.
 If I want to make a full stop change, I simply turn the dial three notches.

-That’s the simple way to work out stops – no math involved.
+That’s the simple way to work out stops in photography – no math involved.

 How do you know what your camera is set to?

-A quick way to check, without going into the menu, is to move either your shutter speed, aperture or ISO dial and then see how much the setting changes.
+A quick way to check your camera settings, without going into the menu, is to move either your shutter speed, aperture or ISO dial and then see how much the setting changes.
 If, for example, your shutter speed is set to 125 and you adjust the dial up one notch:

 - and the shutter speed changes to 250, it’s set to full stops